Leon Gordon (playwright)

-Leon Gordon Bennett (January 12, 1894 – January 4, 1960) was an English-born playwright, screenwriter, actor, and director who wrote the screenplay for White Cargo.
+Leon Gordon Bennett (12 January 1894 – 4 January 1960) was an English-born actor, playwright, screenwriter, director and sportsman who wrote the screenplay for White Cargo.

 Biography

 Gordon was born in Brighton, England in January 1894 and studied at St. John's College.
 He became an actor and was a leading man with the Boston Repertory Company.
 He began writing plays.
-After directing plays in Australia he joined MGM in 1930.
+After directing plays in Australia, he emigrated to the United States.
+In 1930 he joined MGM.

-He died of a heart ailment at the Cedars of Lebanon Hospital, in Los Angeles, California on January 4, 1960.
+He died of a heart ailment at the Cedars of Lebanon Hospital, in Los Angeles, California on 4 January 1960.
 He was survived by two daughters.